tomarrell/talks/go-debugging/notes.md

 using it more ergonomic.
 E.g. pretty printing strings, slices, maps, channels and interfaces.
 You can even print directly the length or capacity of slices.

-These all help to improve the usability of GDB, but we can do a little better.
+These all help to improve the usability of GDB, but we won't be covering GDB today.
+Instead, we'll first take a look at the most powerful debugger ever. fmt.Println.

 ---

-# Debugging: fmt.Println
+# fmt.Println()

 Print debugging is something that probably the majority of programmers are familiar with.
 It's a simple and easy to use tool, especially when you want to